 Mouth ulcers are painful sores which occur within the mouth.
 Although many mouth ulcers heal on their own without treatment, hydrocortisone buccal tablets can help mouth ulcers heal more quickly.
 They also help to ease the pain.
 Muco-adhesive buccal tablets are designed to be placed next to the ulcer, and to dissolve slowly in your mouth.

-They are available on prescription from doctors and dentists, or you can buy them without a prescription at pharmacies.
+Hydrocortisone buccal tablets are available on prescription from doctors and dentists, or you can buy them without a prescription at pharmacies.
 However, if you have any other symptoms in addition to the mouth ulcers, it is important that you speak with a doctor before using the tablets.